2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 2.1.1 First Insights

-Under the above solid foundation, our data is coming from a given population or system of interest.
-Moreover, the population or system is assumed to be governed by parameters which, as data scientists or researchers, they are of their best interest to study.
+To start building up our solid probabilistic foundation, we assume our data is coming from a given population or system of interest.
+Moreover, the population or system is assumed to be governed by parameters which, as data scientists or researchers, they are of our best interest to study.
 That said, the terms population and parameter will pave the way to our first statistical definitions.

 Definition of population